 When Will My Lawyer Tell Me How Much My Case Is Worth?
 A Comprehensive Guide

 Determining the value of your case can be a pivotal moment in the legal process.
-Typically, your lawyer will assess your case’s worth after thorough evaluation, which includes reviewing evidence, understanding the legal context, and considering potential damages.
+Typically, your lawyer will assess your case’s worth after a thorough evaluation, which includes reviewing evidence, understanding the legal context, and considering potential damages.
 This process often happens after the initial case assessment and may involve gathering medical records, witness testimonies, and other pertinent information.
 Your lawyer’s goal is to provide an informed estimate based on similar cases, legal precedents, and the specifics of your situation.
 Expect to have this discussion once your case’s details are clear and before any settlement negotiations or trial preparations begin.
 Open communication with your lawyer is key; don’t hesitate to ask for updates and clarification throughout the process.

 When Will My Lawyer Tell Me How Much My Case Is Worth?